 Wethersfield Museum Tour

 Custom Tours and Programs

 Wethersfield Historical Society will design tours and programs to meet your specific interests and objectives.
-Please contact the Education Coordinator at 860.529.7656 or or email email@example.com.
-Please note there is a ten person minimum on custom tours (tours under 10 will be subject to a flat fee of $50).
+Please contact the office at (860) 529-7656 or e-mail email@example.com.
+Please note there is a ten person minimum on custom tours.
+(Tours under 10 will be subject to a flat fee of $50).
 Custom tours and programs are subject to availability of guides.